 Whale watching is a mesmerizing experience.
 Even more so if you can do it completely free of charge.
 The Whale Watching Spoken Here Interpretive Center in Depoe Bay, Oregon is a state-funded facility that offers visitors a chance to learn about these majestic creatures.

 As you learn you can also be on the lookout for these mammals by looking west towards the Pacific Ocean.

 Portland’s Central Library is the oldest of its kind on the West Coast.
-Constructed in 1913, the public library includes over 16 miles of shelves with some of the finest collection of books and artwork.
+Constructed in 1913, the public library includes over 16 miles of shelves with some of the finest collections of books and artwork.

 This magnificent structure is also listed on the National Register of Historic Places making it one of the most intellectual of the cheap things to do in Oregon.

-Oregon Caves National Monument
+3. Oregon Caves National Monument

-Brewery and Distillery Tours
+4. Brewery and Distillery Tours

 Portland is famous for its distilleries and breweries.
 Most of these attractions are typically free of charge.
 At least once a week the breweries and distilleries offer free tours often followed by complimentary tastings.

-Just make sure that you contact the distillery of your choice beforehand in order to secure your spot.
+Just make sure you contact the distillery of your choice beforehand to secure your spot.
 Also be sure to look into the Distillery Passport for special offers, including periodic free tastings.

 There are more than 75 breweries in the Portland area.
 Breweries that offer free tours include (but are not limited to) Hub, Ground Breaker, Ecliptic Brewing, Kells Brewery, and more.

-Tillamook Cheese Factory
+5. Tillamook Cheese Factory

 Tillamook Cheese Factory is famous for its award-winning products.
-In addition, the Tillamook cheese factory in Oregon also offers over forty flavors of ice-cream.
+In addition, the Tillamook cheese factory in Oregon also offers over forty flavors of ice cream.
 Now, that’s reason enough to visit the factory on your next visit to this beautiful state!

 The factory also offers a unique learning experience to visitors as they can see how these products are made and flavored before they are brought onto the shelves.
 The center is open throughout the year and in a year receives nearly one million visitors annually.

-Oregon Railroad Heritage Center
+6. Oregon Railroad Heritage Center

 The railroad is the foundational structure of this country and the Oregon Railroad Heritage Center is a true ode to this.
 The Heritage Center is designed to celebrate the trains of the past including the Oregon Pacific, the Union Pacific, and the Portland Streetcar.

 Even today, Portland boasts of the highest number of working steam locomotives in the country and this center is the perfect place to explore the rich railroad history of railroading in Oregon.
 The Oregon Railroad Heritage Center is a must-visit for fans of the locomotive and everyone else as well.

-Tillamook Air Museum
+7. Tillamook Air Museum

 As a relic of World War II, the museum is designed to allow the visitor a glimpse of the world and technology that is more than half a century old.

-Portland Japanese Garden
+8. Portland Japanese Garden

 Located above Washington Park in the West Hills of Portland, this scenic garden is popular as one of the most authentic of its kind outside of Japan.

-The 5 garden styles include the Strolling Pond Garden, Tea Garden, Natural Garden, Sand and Stone Garden, and the Flat Garden.
+The 5 garden styles include the Strolling Pond Garden, Tea Garden, Natural Garden, Sand and Stone Garden, and Flat Garden.

-Jordan Schnitzer Museum of Art
+9. Jordan Schnitzer Museum of Art

 Located at the Portland State University, the Jordon Schnitzer Museum of Art is spread across 7,500 square meters in the heart of the university.

 What began with more than 3,700 works of art donated by Gertrude Bass Warner as a memorial to her late husband, the museum now boasts more than 13,000 permanent works on a rotating basis.

-The Hollywood Theater
+10. The Hollywood Theater

-The historic movie theater is situated in northeast Portland and is considered as a historical point of the Hollywood district.
+The historic movie theater is situated in northeast Portland and is considered a historical point of the Hollywood district.

-Crater Lake Rim
+11. Crater Lake Rim

 While it may be the most memorable of all the cheap things to do in Oregon, the drive here is highly dependent on the season and the weather conditions.
 So, make sure that you check the feasibility beforehand.

 Last, but not least, the Multnomah Falls.
-It is rare to find a natural beauty of this scale at just a half hour’s drive outside a busy city like Portland.
+It is rare to find a natural beauty of this scale at just a half-hour’s drive outside a busy city like Portland.
 The Multnomah Falls are huge at over 600 feet in height and roaring in their might.

 The Native American folklore associates the falls as being created to impress a young princess as she wanted a hidden and private place to bathe herself.

 Visitors can follow the trail and walk up to the Benson Bridge to get a much closer look at the sheer magnitude of this natural waterfall.
-This is one of the most beautiful and yet cheap things to do in Oregon.
+This is one of the most beautiful yet cheap things to do in Oregon.

-While you may have fun during your vacation in Oregon visiting destinations that are free of charge or have affordable admission fees, but the cost of travel and accommodation can take a toll on your budget.
+While you may have fun during your vacation in Oregon visiting destinations that are free of charge or have affordable admission fees, the cost of travel and accommodation can take a toll on your budget.

 Like the airlines, hotel stays can turn out to be more expensive than you budgeted for at the beginning of your vacation.
 This is because you end up spending on meals, laundry, and some hotels may charge an extra bed if you are traveling with a child.

 Our favorite way to overcome this is by booking yourself a rental vacation home instead.
 These properties are fully furnished and functional homes that allow you to enjoy the conveniences of a home even when you are on vacation.

 Wrapping Up Free Adventures Of The Beaver State